cesperian/cesperian/README.md

 Where on the planet I happen to be at the moment.

 _How to reach me:_
 Gmail.
-Although Pony Express may be more effective when i'm out in some of the more [remote and wonderful](https://en.wikipedia.org/wiki/Havasu_Falls) parts of the world.
+Although Pony Express may be more effective when i'm in some of the more [remote bits.](https://en.wikipedia.org/wiki/Havasu_Falls).